Planning-Augmented Sampling with Early Guidance for High-Reward Discovery

-In summary, we can adaptively balance exploration and exploitation by PUCT during the selection phase.
-We can control the level of greediness in the model by tuning the value of $\alpha$, and consider both the global flow network and the value distribution, thereby making it adjustable and controllable.
-The details of our algorithm are as in Sec.~\ref{sec: Detailed Algorithm}.
+In summary, our framework allows adaptive modulation of exploration and exploitation during PUCT-guided selection phase.
+By tuning $\alpha$, one can precisely control the model’s inclination toward greediness, concurrently accounting for both the global flow network and the local value distribution, thereby rendering the search process both flexible and controllable.
+The pseudocode is provided in Sec.~\ref{sec: Detailed Algorithm}.